SAP/cloud-security-services-integration-library/token-client/README.md

 private XsuaaTokenFlows xsuaaTokenFlows;
 ```

-For X.509 based authentication method using an externally managed certificate, `ClientCertificate` class needs to be instantiated with the external key.
-For `spring-xsuaa` based applications it can be easily done by providing `xsuaa.key` value as a command-line argument or System environment variable.
+For X.509 based authentication method using an externally managed certificate, `ClientCertificate` class needs to be instantiated with the external key and `xsuaaTokenFlows` bean needs to be overwritten using this `ClientCertificate` instance.
+For `spring-xsuaa` or `spring-security` based applications it can be also done by providing `key` value as a command-line argument or programmatically providing default property.
 - Spring Boot 2.x
     ```shell script
     mvn spring-boot:run -Dspring-boot.run.arguments=--xsuaa.key=-----BEGIN RSA PRIVATE KEY-----
     ```
-- System environment variable
-    ```shell script
+- Default property
+    ```java
+  @SpringBootApplication
+  public class Application {
+      public static void main(String[] args) {

+          SpringApplication application = new SpringApplication(Application.class);
+          Properties properties = new Properties();

+          //for spring-xsuaa
+          properties.put("xsuaa.key", "-----BEGIN RSA PRIVATE KEY-----");
+          //for spring-security
-        XSUAA_KEY=-----BEGIN RSA PRIVATE KEY-----
+          properties.put("sap.security.services.xsuaa.key", "-----BEGIN RSA PRIVATE KEY-----");

+          application.setDefaultProperties(properties);
+          application.run(args);

+      }
+  }
     ```

-- For testing purposes `key` can be overwritten in `application.yml properties file.
+- For **testing purposes only** `key` can be overwritten in `application.yml properties file.
     ```yaml
     # For externally managed X.509 certificate
     xsuaa:
       key: -----BEGIN RSA PRIVATE KEY-----YOUR PRIVATE KEY-----END RSA PRIVATE KEY-----
     ```
+:exclamation: **DO NOT** disclose your key or secret in publicly available places e.g. repository in github.com

 ## Usage
 The `XsuaaTokenFlows` provides a builder-pattern API that allows applications to easily create and execute each flow, guiding developers to only set properties that are relevant for the respective token flow.